bindpratapsingh/The_Route_Cause/README.md

-# 🚦The Route Cause - AI-Powered Traffic Management System
+# 🚦The Route Cause - AI Powered Traffic Management System
 ### *"Intelligent Traffic Flow for a Smarter India"*